 Construction of Oklahoma's first Diverging Diamond Interchange began in May 2019 at I-40 and SH-6 in Elk City.
 The innovative design offers a proven solution for improving traffic flow and safety at the interchange.

 - Construction is estimated to cost $16 million.

-- Construction is expected to last about a year, with a substantial completion date of summer 2020, weather permitting.
+- Construction is expected to last about a year, with a substantial completion date expected in September 2020, weather permitting.